blbadger/blbadger.github.io/vision-transformers.md

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitb32_encoder1_ln.png)

+### Layer Normalization considered

+In the last section it was observed that changing the parameters of a layer normalization operation led to an increase in representational accuracy.
+Later on this page we will see that layer normalization in general decreases representational accuracy, and so we will stop to consider what exactly this transformation entails.

-To understand why this would occur, we consider the transformation that occurs upon layer normalization.
-Given layer input $x$, the output $y$ is defined as
+Given layer input $x$, the output of layer normalization $y$ is defined as

 $$
 y = \frac{x - \mathrm{E}(x)}{\sqrt{\mathrm{Var}(x) + \epsilon}} * \gamma + \beta
 $$

 where $\gamma$ and $\beta$ are trainable parameters.
+Here the expectation $\mathrm{E}(x)$ refers to the mean of certain dimensions of $x$ and variance $\mathrm{Var}(x)$ is the sum-of-squares variance on those same dimensions.

+Short consideration of the above formula should be enough to convince one that layer normalization is in general non-invertible such that many different possible inputs $x$ may yield one identical output $y$ for any $\gamma, \beta$ values.
+For example, observe that $x = [0, 2, 4]^T, t = [-1, 0, 1]^T, u = [2.1, 2.2, 2.3]^T$ are all mapped to the same $y$ despite having very different $\mathrm{Var}(x)$ and $\mathrm{E}(x)$ and elementwise values in $x$.

+Thus it should come as no surprise that the vision transformer's representations of the input often form patchwork-like images when layer normalization is applied (to each patch separately).

+### Both attention and mlp layers are required for learned representations

-It may also be wondered how larger models represent their inputs.
+It may be wondered how larger models represent their inputs.
 For this we use a different image of a Tesla coil, and apply this input to a ViT Large 16 model.
 This model accepts inputs of size 512x512 rather than the 224x224 used above and makes patches of that input of size 16x16 such that there are $32^2 + 1 = 1024 + 1$ features per input, and the model stipulates an embedding dimension of 1024.
 All together, this means that all layers from the input procesing convolution on contain $1025* 1024=1049600$ elements, which is larger than the $512* 512* 3 = 786432$ elements in the input such that this model would does not experience actual non-invertibility.

 This means that one can expect each encoder layer from ViT Large 16 to be capable of representing the input very well, assuming that approximate non-invertibility due to poor conditioning is not an issue.
 Indeed, we see that the first 16 encoder layers are capable of fairly accurate input representation.